junjun107/ShowStream-Radar/README.md

 **Tech used:** JavaScript, Node.js, Express, SCSS, Bootstrap, React, TMDB

 The purpose of this project:
-- Have fun how TMDB API works
+- Have fun with TMDB API
-- Understand React context API such as useReducer
+- Understand React context API better, such as useReducer.

 ## Optimizations
 There are a few things I'd love to upgrade/implement for this porject in the feature.